-- 12. A resolution to grant planning permission shall mean that the Head of Development Control is authorised to grant planning permission.
-The resolution does not itself constitute the permission and only the formal document authorised by the Committee and issued under the signature of the Head of Development Control shall constitute a planning permission.
-Any additional conditions required by the Committee will be recorded in the Minutes and the final planning permission issued will reflect the requirements of the Community Council. - 13.
-A resolution to grant planning permission subject to legal agreement shall mean that the Head of Development Control is authorised to issue a planning permission subject to the applicant and any other necessary party entering into a written agreement in a form of words prepared by the Strategic Director of Legal and Democratic Services, and which is satisfactory to the Head of Development Control.
-Developers meet the Council's legal costs of such agreements.
-Such an agreement shall be entered into under section 106 of the Town and Country Planning Act 1990 or under another appropriate enactment as shall be determined by the Strategic Director of Legal and Democratic Services.
+- 15. A resolution to grant planning permission shall mean that the development & building control manager is authorised to grant planning permission.
+The resolution does not itself constitute the permission and only the formal document authorised by the committee and issued under the signature of the development & building control manager shall constitute a planning permission.
+Any additional conditions required by the committee will be recorded in the minutes and the final planning permission issued will reflect the requirements of the planning committee. - 16.
+A resolution to grant planning permission subject to legal agreement shall mean that the development & building control manager is authorised to issue a planning permission subject to the applicant and any other necessary party entering into a written agreement in a form of words prepared by the strategic director of legal and democratic services, and which is satisfactory to the development & building control manager.
+Developers meet the council's legal costs of such agreements.
+Such an agreement shall be entered into under section 106 of the Town and Country Planning Act 1990 or under another appropriate enactment as shall be determined by the strategic director of legal & democratic services.
 The planning permission will not be issued unless such an agreement is completed.

-- 14. Section 70 of the Town and Country Planning Act 1990 as amended requires the Council to have regard to the provisions of the development plan, so far as material to the application, and to any other material considerations when dealing with applications for planning permission.
-Section 38(6) of the Planning and Compulsory Purchase Act 2004 provides that where, in making any determination under the planning Acts, regard is to be had to the development plan and the determination shall be made in accordance with the plan unless material considerations indicate otherwise. - 15.
+- 17. Section 70 of the Town and Country Planning Act 1990 as amended requires the council to have regard to the provisions of the development plan, so far as material to the application, and to any other material considerations when dealing with applications for planning permission.
+Section 38(6) of the Planning and Compulsory Purchase Act 2004 provides that where, in making any determination under the planning Acts, regard is to be had to the development plan, the determination shall be made in accordance with the plan unless material considerations indicate otherwise. - 18.
 The development plan is currently the Southwark Plan (UDP) 2007 adopted by the council in July 2007 and the London Plan (consolidated with alterations since 2004) published in February 2008.
 The enlarged definition of "development plan" arises from s38(2) of the Planning and Compulsory Purchase Act 2004.
-Where there is any conflict with any policy contained in the development plan, the conflict must be resolved in favour of the policy which is contained in the last document to be adopted, approved or published, as the case may be (s38(5) Planning and Compulsory Purchase Act 2004). - 16.
-Section 106 of the Town and Country Planning Act 1990 introduced the concept of planning obligations.
+Where there is any conflict with any policy contained in the development plan, the conflict must be resolved in favour of the policy which is contained in the last document to be adopted, approved or published, as the case may be (s38(5) Planning and Compulsory Purchase Act 2004). - 19.
+Section 106 of the Town and Country Planning Act 1990 as amended introduced the concept of planning obligations.
 Planning obligations may take the form of planning agreements or unilateral undertakings and may be entered into by any person who has an interest in land in the area of a local planning authority.
-Planning obligations may only: - 1. restrict the development or use of the land; - 2. require operations or activities to be carried out in, on, under or over the land; - 3. require the land to be used in any specified way; or - 4. require payments to be made to the local planning authority on a specified date or dates or periodically.
+Planning obligations may only: - I. restrict the development or use of the land; - II. require operations or activities to be carried out in, on, under or over the land: - III. require the land to be used in any specified way; or - IV. require payments to be made to the local planning authority on a specified date or dates or periodically.